 Read More about “Burn Rate”

-There are two types of burn rate, gross burn rate and net burn rate.
+There are two types of burn rate—gross and net burn rate.
 These differ in terms of computation.
 Still, both types help startup companies keep their spending in check, especially since some tend to overspend after securing funding from investors.
 Overspending is dangerous, as there is no guarantee as to when a company will become profitable.

 Both gross and net burn rates are crucial since investors make it a point to examine burn rates to decide if the company is worth investing in.
 Below are the two types of burn rate.